 So you’ve received a payment in your bank account labelled “Canada RIT Deposit” or “Canada RIT.”
 This transaction is related to your tax return, which may be good or not as good as you thought.
 What is Canada RIT?
 Let us explain the Canada RIT meaning so you can understand what it is and what you need to do now that you’ve received it.

 What Does Canada RIT Mean?

-If you have received a Canada RIT in your bank account, this is the CRA depositing your assessed overpayment of tax for the year.
-Although you will not always receive your tax return in the form of a Canada RIT deposit, it may come directly from a “CRA Deposit.”
+If you have received a Canada RIT/RIF by direct deposit in your bank account, this is the CRA depositing your assessed overpayment of tax for the year.
+Although you will not always receive your tax returns in the form of a Canada RIT deposit, it may come directly from a “CRA Deposit.”

-So why did we mention it may not be as good as you thought?
-Well, if the CRA assesses your income tax return, they may have found a miscalculation or similar instance where your refund will become less than you thought it would.
+So why did we mention Canada RIT deposits may not be as good as you thought?
+If the CRA assesses your income tax return, they may have found a miscalculation or similar instance where your refund will become less than you thought it would.

 In our experience, the CRA won’t fix a mistake in your favour unless you point it out to them!

-Some instances surround the Canada RIT deposit, where many people have questions.
-Below please find information on common scenarios of Canadian’s experience covering the Canada RIT.
+Some instances surround the Canada RIT/RIF deposit, where many people have questions.
+Below please find information on common scenarios of Canadian’s experience with it.

 You may have received a Canada RIT deposit for your current tax return, a re-assessment of a past return, or another situation regarding your income tax overpayment.
 If the CRA determines you have paid too much in income tax, they will issue a “Refund of Income Tax.”